Roles & permissions

 Choosing between org roles and team roles

-- Org role when the permission applies to the whole org regardless of which team you're looking at — billing, IdP setup, viewing audit logs, "admin everywhere."
+Use an org role when the permission applies to the whole org regardless of which team you're looking at.
+This covers cases like billing, IdP setup, viewing audit logs, and "admin everywhere."

-- Team role when the permission is scoped to specific resources — managing prod jobs, running ETL, viewing analyst queries.
+Use a team role when the permission is scoped to specific resources, such as managing prod jobs, running ETL, or viewing analyst queries.

 If you find yourself assigning an org role to most members "just so they can see things," prefer giving them a team role on the relevant team.
 Org roles should stay narrow.